stephenslab/mixsqp-paper/README.md

-# mixopt
+# mix-SQP: sequentional quadratic programming for maximum-likelihood estimation of mixture proportions

+This repository contains code resources to accompany our research paper,

+> Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu
+> (2018). *A fast algorithm for maximum likelihood estimation of
+> mixture proportions using sequential quadratic programming.*

+We provide code implementating optimization algorithms for maximum-likelihood estimation of mixture proportions, including a fast approach based on sequential quadratic programming, which we call **mix-SQP**.

-This repository contains source code implementing.
-All methods and  are implemented
+All methods and examples are implemented in Julia, aside from the interior point solver based on [MOSEK][mosek], which is implemented in
+R. For an R package implementing some of these methods, see the [mixsqp repository][mixsqp]

 and data to reproduce some of the empirical results presented in